overhangio/jupyter-xblock/README.md

 This is an [XBlock](https://edx.readthedocs.io/projects/xblock-tutorial/en/latest/overview/introduction.html) to integrate JupyterHub notebooks to your [Open edX](https://openedx.org) learning management system (LMS).

-> ⚠️ THIS IS A WORK-IN_PROGRESS!
-We expect to release a first stable version sometime in March 2023.

 Features:

 * Integrate [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) notebooks to the Open edX courseware.